root-project/root/docbook/users-guide/Graphics.md

 -   When you dolly the camera the lens focal length does not change, hence the distortions associated with the projections are unaffected.
-However the movement can result in objects coming ‘through the front’ of the camera and disappearing.
+However the movement can result in objects coming ‘through the front' of the camera and disappearing.

--   When you zoom, the camera does not move – hence clipping of near objects is unaffected.
-However with extremely small zooms (FOV large/focal length short) noticeable distortions, causing straight lines to become curved, can be seen with objects near the camera – the ‘fisheye’ lens effect.
+-   When you zoom, the camera does not move - hence clipping of near objects is unaffected.
+However with extremely small zooms (FOV large/focal length short) noticeable distortions, causing straight lines to become curved, can be seen with objects near the camera - the ‘fisheye' lens effect.

--   Generally dollying is more ‘natural’, but you may need to use both to achieve the desired perspective and eye position – particularly when you are working inside or very close to 3D objects.
+-   Generally dollying is more ‘natural', but you may need to use both to achieve the desired perspective and eye position - particularly when you are working inside or very close to 3D objects.

 Configure the camera by calling the methods `SetPerspectiveCamera(`) or